Skip to main content

 Organization-wide RADIUS servers

 The Org-Wide RADIUS servers feature provides the ability to define one or many RADIUS servers once and then re-use the configuration across the organization for access policies.
+Refer to the Organization Settings document for more information on how to define and use RADIUS server configurations at the organization level.

 Configuration

-• After Org-Wide RADIUS Servers are configured at the organization level, navigate to the target access policy under Switching > Configure > Access policies
+1. After Org-Wide RADIUS Servers are configured at the organization level, navigate to the target access policy under Switching > Configure > Access policies

-• Scroll to Radius Servers, and then in the box that says 'Select RADIUS', check the box beside the desired RADIUS server and save the changes
+2. Scroll to Radius Servers, and then in the box that says 'Select RADIUS', check the box beside the desired RADIUS server and save the changes

-A maximum of 3 RADIUS servers defined in each access policy still applies when using Org-Wide Radius Servers
+A maximum of 3 RADIUS servers defined in each access policy still applies when using Org-Wide Radius Servers.

 Host Modes